-The objective of this lab is to create a generic ripple-carry adder, a generic carry-lookahead adder (CLA), and a hierarchical CLA that supports widths that are a power of 2.
+The objective of this lab is to create a ripple-carry adder with generic width, a carrylookahead adder (CLA) with generic width, and a hierarchical CLA that supports widths that are a power of 2.
 You will learn how to use the VHDL generate statement, in addition to how to use configurations to select different architecture possibilities.